tiredvekster/LightAntiCheat/README.md

 * List of checks: [CHECKS.md](CHECKS.md)
 * Frequently asked questions: [F-A-Q.md](F-A-Q.md)

-## Support
-The fastest way to get help with Light is through messaging me on [Discord](https://discord.gg/EQExhK8Ghm).

-## Compatibility
-Some unpopular Spigot's forks might or might not be compatible.<br>
-Spigot, Paper, Tuinity, Purpur, Pufferfish and Folia are tested for compatibility.

 ## Documentation
 ### Features:
 * Accurate detection with rare false positives